kataw/kataw/README.md

 **Note:** `kataw.visitNodes` should only be used on *lists*.
 Performance is maintained that way.

-All CST nodes will be updated automatically if any changes has bee detacted.
+All CST nodes will be updated automatically if any changes has bee detected.

 Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.